• Skip to primary navigation

 • Green onions – add a great flavor.

-• Butter and sour cream – this gives them that loaded potato taste.
+• Butter and sour cream – this gives them that creaminess you want in mashed potatoes.

-• French’s Fried onions – for the perfect crispy topping
+• French’s Fried onions – for the perfect crispy topping.
+You could also add some cheddar cheese.

 How do you make this incredibly QUICK and EASY loaded mashed potato recipe